 Just simple sentences, average vocabulary and lots of bulleted lists.

 Why?
-Because that’s what the customer needs.
+Because that’s what makes for customer-centric copy.
 I layered on a master’s degree in integrated marketing communication, which educates marketers on thinking like a customer.

 Consumer fatigue from coronavirus promotions set in a month or two into the pandemic.
 Slowly we’re realizing that social distancing and alterations to our daily lives are the new normal.
 So we don’t want to see a reminder every day in our inbox, social media feeds and favorite industry blogs.